gchure/phd/src/chapter_05/section_04_results.md

 quantitative Western blotting to probe the expression of MscL-sfGFP under a wide range of growth conditions.
-To compute a calibration factor, we used the strain MLG910 (*E. coli* K12 MG1655 $\phi$(mscL-sfGFP)) as a "standard candle", highlighted in white in Fig. @fig:mscl_boxplot (B).
+To compute a calibration factor, we used the strain MLG910 (*E. coli* K12 MG1655 $\phi$(mscL-sfGFP)) as a "standard candle", highlighted in white in @Fig:mscl_boxplot (B).
 This standard candle strain was grown and imaged in identical conditions in which the MscL count was determined through fluorescence microscopy.
 The calibration factor was computed by dividing the mean total cell fluorescence by the known MscL copy number, resulting in a measure of arbitrary fluorescence units per MscL channel.
-Details regarding this calculation and appropriate propagation of error as well as its sensitivity to varying growth media can be found in the Materials & Methods as well as Supplement B (Fig. S5 - S8).
+Details regarding this calculation and appropriate propagation of error as well as its sensitivity to varying growth media can be found in the Materials \& Methods as well as supplemental Chapter 9.

-While it is seemingly straightforward to use this calibration factor to determine the total number of channels per cell for wild-type or highly expressing strains, the calculation for the lowest expressing strains is complicated by distorted cell morphology.
-We observed that as the channel copy number decreases, cellular morphology becomes increasingly aberrant with filamentous, bulging, and branched cells becoming more abundant (Fig. S7A).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;While it is seemingly straightforward to use this calibration factor to determine the total number of channels per cell for wild-type or highly expressing strains, the calculation for the lowest expressing strains is complicated by distorted cell morphology.
+We observed that as the channel copy number decreases, cellular morphology becomes increasingly aberrant with filamentous, bulging, and branched cells becoming more abundant.
 This morphological defect has been observed when altering the abundance of several species of mechanosensitive channels, suggesting that they play an important role in general architectural stability [@bialecka-fornal2012;